Inferring Brain Signals Synchronicity from a Sample of EEG Readings: Multilevel Integrative Clustering (MIC)

 Let $i=1,\ldots, n$ index $n$ study subjects, $j=1,\ldots, p$ index $p$ EEG electrodes, and $s_{\ell i}$, $\ell_i = 1,\ldots, q_i$, index $q_i$-1024ms segments retained after data quality control.
 The filtered EEG data can be seen as an ensemble of time-series segments $Y_{ij}(s_{\ell_i})$, each composed of a number of measurements reflective of analog-to-digital sampling rates, typically 256/512Hz.

-We are interested in the time-dynamics of neuronal synchronicity through a notion of time-varying spectral density via local stationarity (\citealt{florian1995dynamic}; \citealt{rosen2012adaptspec}).
 In our formulation we fully acknowledge common pre-processing practices, which sees qualifying EEG segments being concatenated and re-referenced without time labelling.
 This practice typically leads to latent gaps in the post-processed series, providing a non-standard inferential framework for time-varying spectral estimation.

 In order to obtain time-varying stable estimates of electrode-specific spectra, we operate on a combined set of $\gamma$ adjacent segments $(s_{\ell_i}, \ldots, s_{(\ell_i + \gamma)})$, which we define as epochs.
 Furthermore, adjacent epochs smooth over the original time domain by overlapping over a $\delta \in (0,1)$ fraction of segments.
 For each subject $i$, electrode $j$ and epoch $t \in \{1,2,\ldots,T_i\}$, we obtain estimates $\widehat{\phi}_{ij}(\omega, t)$ of the epoch-specific spectral density by averaging segment specific spectral density estimates obtained as in \cite{Ombao:2001}.
 The details of this procedure are reported in a supplementary document.
-Our approach stems from the idea introduced by \cite{Hasenstab:2015} in the context of time-domain analyses.
+Our approach stems from the idea introduced by \cite{Hasenstab:2015} in the context of time-domain analyses, and approximates the continuous time spectral analysis reported in \cite{rosen2012adaptspec}.
 The use of overlapped sliding windows in the estimation of a time-dependent power spectral density mediates between the need for stable estimates and the potential for non-stationarity over the entire duration of the study.
 A study of inferential robustness to smoothing choices is reported in \S \ref{sec:Simulation}.

-Following the approach by \cite{euan2015spectral}, desynchronicity is measured by {\em total variation distance} (TVD) between a pair of spectral densities estimated at each epoch, so that, for subject $i$, desynchronicity between electrode $j$ and electrode $k$ at epoch $t$ is defined as:
+Following the approach by \cite{euan2015spectral}, desynchronicity is measured by {\em total variation distance} (TVD) between a pair of normalized spectral densities estimated at each epoch, so that, for subject $i$, desynchronicity between electrode $j$ and electrode $k$ at epoch $t$ is defined as:

 For each subject and epoch, these pairwise distances produce a $p\times p$ dissimilarity matrix $D_i(t) = \left[d_{it}(\widehat{\phi}_{ij}, \widehat{\phi}_{ik})\right]$, summarizing information on differential synchronicity between the $p$ electrodes from different cortical regions.